chmduquesne/jackscript/README.md

 ## INSTALLATION

-You should figure it by yourself...
+You should figure it out by yourself...

 ## USAGE